Enslaved (band)

 Enslaved is a Norwegian extreme metal band formed by Ivar Bjørnson and Grutle Kjellson in Haugesund in 1991.
 They are currently based in Bergen.
-The band's lineup has changed many times over the years, with Bjørnson and Kjellson being the sole constant members.
+The band's lineup has changed many times.
+Bjørnson and Kjellson are the sole constant members.
 The current lineup also includes lead guitarist Arve Isdal, keyboardist/singer Håkon Vinje, and drummer Iver Sandøy.

-The band's music draws heavily on the Viking cultural and religious heritage of their home country of Norway for inspiration, and most of the band's lyrics relate to Norse mythology.
-Though they began as a traditional black metal band, their sound has undergone significant changes over time resulting in a more progressive sound.
-In 2014, members of Enslaved were commissioned by the Norwegian government to create a musical piece in celebration of the 200th anniversary of the Norwegian constitution.
-This was later released as a studio album called Skuggsjá (lit: Shadow watch) in 2016.
-To date, the band has released sixteen full-length studio albums; the most recent of which, Heimdal, was released in March 2023.
+The band draws on Norwegian Viking cultural and religious heritage for inspiration.
+Most lyrics relate to Norse mythology.
+Though they began as a traditional black metal band, their sound has changed over time, resulting in a progressive sound.
+In 2014, the Norwegian government commissioned members of Enslaved to create a piece celebrating the 200th anniversary of the Norwegian constitution.
+This was later released as the studio album Skuggsjá (lit: Shadow watch) in 2016.
+The band has released sixteen full-length studio albums.
+The most recent, Heimdal, was released in 2023.

 History

 Formation and early history (1991–2007)

-Enslaved was formed in 1991 by Ivar Bjørnson and Grutle Kjellson (also known as Kjetil Grutle) when they were 13 and 17 years old, respectively.
-The band name was inspired by an Immortal demo track, "Enslaved in Rot."
-Prior to forming Enslaved, Bjørnson and Kjellson had been playing in a death metal band called Phobia, but like many in the burgeoning extreme metal movement, they were looking for new sources of inspiration and expression.
-Though Enslaved began as a prototypical Norwegian black metal band in 1991, by 1993 they were incorporating song structures unusual for the genre; several of their earlier songs reach the ten-minute mark (their debut album, Vikingligr Veldi, has only one song that is under ten minutes).
-As such, the band rejected the black metal label and preferred the term "extreme metal".
-After several line-up changes throughout their early career, Bjørnson and Kjellson remained the only original founding members.
+Enslaved was formed in 1991 by Ivar Bjørnson and Grutle Kjellson (also known as Kjetil Grutle) when they were teenagers.
+The name was inspired by the Immortal demo track "Enslaved in Rot."
+Prior to Enslaved, Bjørnson and Kjellson played death metal band Phobia.
+Like many in the extreme metal movement, they looked for new sources of inspiration and expression.
+Though Enslaved began as a prototypical Norwegian black metal band in 1991, by 1993 they incorporated song structures unusual for the genre.
+Several early songs are ten minutes long (their debut album, Vikingligr Veldi, has only one song under ten minutes).
+The band rejected the black metal label and preferred "extreme metal".
+After several line-up changes early on, Bjørnson and Kjellson remained the only original founding members.
 By 2004, the line-up was solidified with guitarist Arve "Ice Dale" Isdal, drummer Cato Bekkevold, and keyboardist/vocalist Herbrand Larsen.
-The albums Isa (2004) and Ruun (2006) marked a departure from previous sounds, most notably with the inclusion of sharp dynamic shifts, and Bjørnson considers the former a turning point for the band.
-Following Ruun, Bjørnson, Kjellson, and Isdal collaborated with the Norwegian noise duo Fe-Mail under the name Trinacria in 2007.
+The albums Isa (2004) and Ruun (2006) departed from their previous sound, including sharp dynamic shifts.
+Bjørnson considers the former a turning point.
+Following Ruun, Bjørnson, Kjellson, and Isdal collaborated with Norwegian noise duo Fe-Mail under the name Trinacria in 2007.
+Enslaved played at Wacken Open Air in August of that year.